House of David (commune): Baseball and basketball teams

 The House of David continued to sponsor barnstorming teams well into the 1930s and then sponsored weekend semi-professional teams until the 1940s.
 Mary's City of David sent out barnstorming teams from 1930 until 1940 and then again from 1946 until 1955.
 Throughout this period, there were numerous teams which bore the House of David name and wore beards.
 The most famous was probably the Black House of David, an all African-American "Barn-storming" team that played solely against teams of the Negro leagues.

+The House of David also sponsored basketball teams, as did Mary's City of David.
+The former team would later compete in the 1939 and 1940 renditions of the World Professional Basketball Tournament, while the latter team toured with the Harlem Globetrotters in 1954.

 The House of David was the inspiration behind the James Sturm graphic novel, The Golem's Mighty Swing (in which the team was called the "Stars of David") as well as Harry Turtledove's fantasy novel The House of Daniel.
 The House of David was also featured in a segment of Ken Burns' Baseball and in the movie The Winning Team (1952) about the life of pitcher Grover Cleveland Alexander.

 A vintage base ball club (the House of David Echoes BBC) has been honoring the legacy of the House of David teams since 2001, playing vintage base ball under the 1858 rules while growing their beards and playing at historic Eastman Field near Benton Harbor, Michigan.
 Starting with the 2016 season, the Echoes moved to the original 1914 baseball field at Eden Springs Park, and will continue to use the field for the foreseeable future.